dhlab-basel/Sipi/README.md

 ## Sqlite3

 Sipi supports sqlite3 databases.
-There is a simple Lua extension built into Sipi:
+There is a simple Lua extension built into Sipi.
+Please note that the sqlite3 function may produce Lua errors.
+It is recommended to use pcall to encapsulate access to the sqlite3 database.

 ### Opening a sqlite databases